Ngambarde/aim_trainer_analysis/README.md

 - No specific guidance on where to focus efforts.
 For example, low static scores can be caused by slow flicks from one target to the next, poor target selection, slow time to confirm target, slow micro-adjustments after initial flick, etc.

 ## Where Aim Training Analysis Comes In
 The purpose of the aim training analysis program is to allow users to pull additional information out of their recorded gameplay.
 For example, when a scenario ends a results screen appears showing the total shots taken (clicks) and the total shots hit (clicks while on target), as well as a leaderboard of other users in the same score range, with their accuracy.
-This is not enough meaningful information to draw conclusions on where to focus training to efficiently improve.
+This is not enough meaningful information to draw conclusions on where to focus training to efficiently improve.\
-For example, low static scores can be caused by slow flicks from one target to the next, poor target selection, slow time to confirm target, slow micro-adjustments after initial flick, fatigue or nerves causing score to drop off by the end of the scenario, etc. the aim trainer analysis program will allow users to pull all this information and visualize it.
+For example, low static scores can be caused by slow flicks from one target to the next, poor target selection, slow time to confirm target, slow micro-adjustments after initial flick, fatigue or nerves causing score to drop off by the end of the scenario, etc. the aim trainer analysis program will allow users to pull all this information and visualize it.\
 The aim training analysis will not only provide users with the data and means to improve more efficiently but will also help aim training coaches better analyze their clients and provide data driven metrics on their results.
 # Project Overview - Engineering
 ## Part 1: Target Detection
 The first step I took in this project was to design an overall view of what the project would entail.
 I knew that I wanted users to be able to upload a clip of their gameplay and receive metrics as the output.
 For this, I would need a way to detect successful target hits visually.
-Detecting hits would allow me to collect basic data metrics, but for more advanced metrics, such as time on target, distance from crosshair to target (which is used to determine flick speed) I would need to outline the shape of the object, so for this I decided to use an object detection model.
+Detecting hits would allow me to collect basic data metrics, but for more advanced metrics, such as time on target, distance from crosshair to target (which is used to determine flick speed) I would need to outline the shape of the object, so for this I decided to use an object detection model.\
 The main requirements that I had for this stage of the project was to ensure the highest mask quality possible to avoid any false negatives/positives when attempting to detect metrics later.
 As well as being able to process a user input video at >30 FPS.
 ### Dataset Collection
 For learning purposes, I wanted to collect and annotate my own dataset.
-I wanted to train the model on one aim trainer for the time being as I knew no matter what model I selected I would allow for modularity to re-train a more robust model at a later point if necessary.
+I wanted to train the model on one aim trainer for the time being as I knew no matter what model I selected I would allow for modularity to re-train a more robust model at a later point if necessary.\
 I decided to source my data from YouTube as there are hundreds of videos of users playing Kovaaks FPS Aim Trainer.
 The only downside to using Kovaaks is that the game allows users to adjust their target/background color and texture.
-To avoid any overfitting, I ensured I collected videos from a variety of users so that no one configuration was overly present in the dataset.
+To avoid any overfitting, I ensured I collected videos from a variety of users so that no one configuration was overly present in the dataset.\
 I collected around 40 URLs of gameplay footage from a variety of users and downloaded them as mp4 files.
 I then created the `MP4 to Frames.py` script which uses OpenCV to grab specific frames of each video.
-For my dataset I grabbed a frame every 1 second, although this can be adjusted in the code.
+For my dataset I grabbed a frame every 1 second, although this can be adjusted in the code.\
 I then manually cleaned this dataset for any images that did not include targets, such as the results screen, video intro/outros, etc.
 #### Annotation
 For annotation I uploaded the dataset images to Roboflow and utilized the built-in polygon to manually draw the segmentation masks around each target, labeled the ‘target’ class, this will be the only labeled class in the dataset.
 Every image took ~1 minute to manually annotate, and thus building out the initial dataset was an arduous task.
-My initial goal was ~200 images, or around 5 frames per extracted video.
+My initial goal was ~200 images, or around 5 frames per extracted video.\
 Roboflow does have built in auto-annotation tools, although the mask quality was quite low and resulted in jagged edges on the masks.
-My original plan was to train a preliminary object detection model on my manually labeled images and then upload these weights into Roboflow for auto-annotation, but I later found out that the results for this method were also unsatisfactory.
+My original plan was to train a preliminary object detection model on my manually labeled images and then upload these weights into Roboflow for auto-annotation, but I later found out that the results for this method were also unsatisfactory.\
 I exported the images in 1920x1080 format using Roboflows built in YOLOv8 export option which outputs a 80/20/10 train, validate, test folders with images, as well as a data.yaml file.
 ### Model Selection
 #### YOLO (You Only Look Once)
-As stated previously, the main requirements for this stage were to generate the highest quality masks possible as well as keep the processing time >30FPS.
+As stated previously, the main requirements for this stage were to generate the highest quality masks possible as well as keep the processing time >30FPS.\
 Initially I experimented with training a YOLOv8-m model, which was the largest model I could train locally, on my manually labeled images.
 The script I used for training can be found in the directory as `Target Yolov8 Model – Image Segmentation.py` and  `Target Yolov8 Model – Bounding Boxes.py`.
 I then wrote the script `Model Inference Testing.py` to visualize the model's output given an image.
 The medium sized model did not perform well with 51 true positives, 27 false negatives, and 1 false positive.
 Meaning, it had low recall.
 ***ADD CONFUSION MATRIX FROM FINAL PRESENTATION HERE*** To save computational costs, I experimented with identical hyperparameters, simply changing from the medium to the nano YOLO model.
 The nano model performed substantially better, and detected most targets, but struggled with generalizing to target/background colors that were not in the training set.
 The nano model, despite being smaller, performed substantially better.
 The medium model suffered from overfitting the training data due to its larger capacity relative to the dataset size and the comparative simplicity of the visual features required by this segmentation task.
 Thus, the nano model's more constrained architecture led to better generalization.
 ***INSERT YOLO MODEL SIZES AND PARAMETERS HERE***
 ##### Results
 The results of the YOLO model were unsatisfactory as the mask resolution gets downsized to 640x640, this resulted in the masks being blocky when transferred back to the 1920x1080 frames.
 The masks were segmenting areas that were not part of the target and subtracting areas that were.
-Although, the processing time was ~60FPS, but it was not worth the trade-off in mask accuracy
+Although, the processing time was ~60FPS, but it was not worth the trade-off in mask accuracy.\
 ***INSERT IMAGE OF BLOCKY YOLO SEGMENTATION MASK HERE***
 #### SAM2 (Segment Anything Model)
 SAM2 is Meta’s SOTA image segmentation model.
 SAM2 with no arguments will take an image and perform semantic segmentation and boasts a  high degree of mask accuracy.
-Although running a whole frame through SAM2 would be much too computationally expensive, you can prompt SAM2 to segment an object by giving a text, XY coordinate, or bounding box argument.
+Although running a whole frame through SAM2 would be much too computationally expensive, you can prompt SAM2 to segment an object by giving a text, XY coordinate, or bounding box argument.\
 Knowing this, I attempted a hybrid approach where I would detect the targets using YOLOv8 and then feed the bounding boxes into SAM2 to generate a high-quality mask.
 This worked exceptionally well and resulted in nearly perfect masks.
-Unfortunately, the processing time was now ~11 frames per second which was not within my set specifications.
+Unfortunately, the processing time was now ~11 frames per second which was not within my set specifications.\
 ***INSERT IMAGE OF SAM2 SEGMENTATION HERE***
 #### Final Model Decision
 The model that I selected for this project fit between the original YOLOv8 run with low quality masks and fast processing, and SAM2 with high quality masks and slow processing speed.
 This project utilizes a YOLO model with retina masks enabled.
-Enabling retina masks allows the masks to be generated at the same resolution as the input image, instead of being downsized to 640x640, while the accuracy of this mask was not as perfect as SAM2 and not as fast as YOLOv8 without retina masks, it runs at ~40FPS and is accurate enough to minimize non-target areas being marked as targets and vice versa.
+Enabling retina masks allows the masks to be generated at the same resolution as the input image, instead of being downsized to 640x640, while the accuracy of this mask was not as perfect as SAM2 and not as fast as YOLOv8 without retina masks, it runs at ~40FPS and is accurate enough to minimize non-target areas being marked as targets and vice versa.\

 ***INSERT IMAGE OF RETINA MASKS HERE***

 ##### Final Model Hyperparameters
 The final YOLO model used the following hyperparameters for training.
-`epochs = 100`:  100 epochs were used to ensure the model would converge, this value was set arbitrarily high as utilizing early stopping will stop the training before this point is reached
+`epochs = 100`:  100 epochs were used to ensure the model would converge, this value was set arbitrarily high as utilizing early stopping will stop the training before this point is reached\
-`imgsz = 1920`:  Model was trained on images at full resolution as smaller targets would lose too much detail on more compressed sizes
+`imgsz = 1920`:  Model was trained on images at full resolution as smaller targets would lose too much detail on more compressed sizes\
-`batch = 6 `: Batch size of 6 was used due to using local hardware, different batch sizes did not have a large impact on the results due to the similarity of targets in the images
+`batch = 6 `: Batch size of 6 was used due to using local hardware, different batch sizes did not have a large impact on the results due to the similarity of targets in the images\
-`optimizer = "AdamW"` :  AdamW was used to help the model converge faster and generalize better.
+`optimizer = "AdamW"` :  AdamW was used to help the model converge faster and generalize better.\
-`dropout = 0.3`:  A dropout of 0.3 was used, I experimented with larger dropouts, but it did not have a large impact on the model’s accuracy as it is already ~99.5%
+`dropout = 0.3`:  A dropout of 0.3 was used, I experimented with larger dropouts, but it did not have a large impact on the model’s accuracy as it is already ~99.5%\
-`patience = 10`:  Early stopping of 10 was used to avoid overfitting and lower computational costs.
+`patience = 10`:  Early stopping of 10 was used to avoid overfitting and lower computational costs.\
 ***INSERT IMAGE OF RETINA MASKS HERE***
 ### Auto Annotation (50 Images/hour to 500+ Images/hour)
 While the hybrid model solution was not the model chosen in the final program, I did find a use case in using it to assist in auto-annotating images.
-I wrote the script `SAM2-YOLO Auto Annotation – PLT Display.py` to speed up the annotation process by >10x.
+I wrote the script `SAM2-YOLO Auto Annotation – PLT Display.py` to speed up the annotation process by >10x.\
 This script takes a CLI input of a directory with unlabeled images and an output directory, which for the first run could be empty, but subsequent runs should point to the same directory.
 Then, the image fed into the YOLOv8 model with a confidence interval of 0.5.
-The output bounding boxes are acquired, and points prompts are generated by finding the bounding box center, an ignore point is set for the center of the screen to ignore the user’s crosshair.
+The output bounding boxes are acquired, and points prompts are generated by finding the bounding box center, an ignore point is set for the center of the screen to ignore the user’s crosshair.\
 These point prompts are then fed into SAM2, and masks are generated, these masks are then overlayed over the input image and displayed using OpenCV and the user is prompted to either accept, reject, or exit (y, n, e respectively) .
 If the user accepts, the image and correct YOLO polygon mask format masks will be placed into the accepted folder.
-If rejected the image with no masks will be placed into the rejected images folder.
+If rejected the image with no masks will be placed into the rejected images folder.\
 This program also includes a failsafe to check the accepted and rejected folders so that the user can continue labeling where they left off if the program is exited or a crash occurs.
 This will avoid annotating images that were already annotated.
 This process sped up the annotation process from 50 images/hour to over 500.
 The workflow after this auto annotator was created was to auto annotate a large batch of images, re-train the model on these new images and ensure performance was acceptable and then delete the images from the rejected folder so that they can be reprocessed using the improved model.